I’ve got a beautiful, characterful home for you today!

 For her first stateside project, she created an interior that is luxurious yet unassuming and approachable.
 A pale color scheme, brass details, walnut woods, ecru, and a skillful mix of mid-century modern and Scandinavian furniture with Art-Deco accents, vintage artwork, and other interesting details like arches and geometric patterns.

 I am loving the hint of history and nostalgia in this home, and its unique look.
-A contemporary design with classic elegance and a homely, warm, and relaxing look.
+A contemporary design with classic elegance and a homey, warm, and relaxing look.

 Enjoy the tour!